MichiganDataScienceTeam/W24-llm-augmentation/README.md

 This repository contains tutorial notebooks aligned with the weekly lessons of the LLM Augmentation project (W24).
 The notebooks are designed to provide hands-on experience with the technologies and concepts we'll be exploring.

-To get started, simply fork the repository and use the notebooks in your local development environment.
+To get started, simply clone the repository and use the notebooks in your local development environment.
 If your local environment proves challenging, utilize cloud notebooks like [Google Colab](https://colab.research.google.com/) or [Kaggle](https://www.kaggle.com/).

 ## Project Timeline